-At the Budget Vote and Board of Education Trustees Election on Tuesday, May 17, 2022, the residents of the Half Hollow Hills Central School District will have the opportunity to vote on a proposition to establish a capital reserve fund for roof replacements.
+At the Budget Vote and Board of Education Trustees Election on Tuesday, May 21, 2024, the residents of the Half Hollow Hills Central School District will have the opportunity to vote on a proposition to establish a capital reserve fund for improvements to buildings.

 When thinking about reserve funds in comparison to a household budget, imagine you need to get your kitchen remodeled and you know you will not have the money in your budget to simply get that done immediately.
 Instead of borrowing by taking out a personal loan, a home equity loan or using a credit card, you would plan for the expense by setting aside money in a separate savings account so, over time, you could complete the project with available cash.

 The creation of this reserve fund would allow for any additional unanticipated revenue received and unspent budget dollars remaining at the end of a fiscal year to have the option of being set aside for this purpose.
 The establishment of reserve funds gives the District an avenue to responsibly save money for projects that are anticipated to be required in the future.

 The District is proposing the creation of the following capital reserve fund:

 - Building Improvements Capital Reserve Fund - to finance the cost of District-wide improvements, renovations, construction, reconstruction, purchases and/or alterations to bathrooms, ceilings, lighting, interior flooring, windows, HVAC and building mechanical systems, parking lots and sidewalks, including original furnishings, equipment, machinery, apparatus, accessories, planning costs, site improvements, and incidental improvements and expenses in connection therewith.

 - The ultimate amount of money that may be set aside into this reserve fund shall be $30 million.

 - The maximum probable term during which this reserve can be funded will be 20 years, meaning no new funds can be added after June 30, 2045.